 Advantage / disadvantaged – unused blesses / curses

 A small thing, which we recently learned but it seems we played it incorrectly previously – again, touching advantage / disadvantage situations.
 Remember – you should always remove any blessings / curses once you have drawn them; so, unlike the regular Null or 2x cards, the blessings / curses do not get re-shuffled back into the deck after you have drawn them once.
-They get taken out of that scenario entirely after they have been drawn the first time.
+They get taken out of your deck after they have been drawn the first time and returned to the common pool.
 So, when you have advantage and get Curse and +1, you of course use positive modifier but Curse is still removed from the deck!